Old New Synagogue: Golem of Prague

 It is said that the body of a Golem (created by Rabbi Judah Loew ben Bezalel) lies in the attic where the genizah of Prague's community is kept.
-A legend is told of a Nazi agent during World War II broaching the genizah, but who perished instead.
+A legend is told of a Nazi agent during World War II entering the genizah, but who perished mysteriously.
 In the event, the Gestapo apparently did not enter the attic during the war, and the building was spared during the Nazis' destruction of synagogues.
 The lowest three meters of the stairs leading to the attic from the outside have been removed and the attic is not open to the general public.
 Renovation in 1883, and exploration of the attic in August 2014, found no trace of a golem.